jawah/kiss-headers/README.md

 ### ❓ Why

-No matters your religion, IMAP4 or HTTP, you should not worries about accessing easily header and associated attributes, adjectives or values.
+No matter your religion or choice of IMAP4 or HTTP, you should not worry about easily accessing header and associated attributes, adjectives or values.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/9326700/77257881-55866300-6c77-11ea-820c-7550e6bdeee7.gif" alt="using kiss-headers from python interpreter"/>
 </p>

-I have seen so much chunk of code trying to deal with them, often I saw this :
+I have seen so many chunks of code trying to deal with these headers; often I saw this implementation :
 ```python
 charset = headers['Content-Type'].split(';')[-1].split('=')[-1].replace('"', '')
 ```